Nice to meet you.

 I first want to thank you for being a customer of XYZ.io.
 We greatly appreciate your business and want to acknowledge your experience using our products.
 I’m sorry to hear that our new product did not meet your expectations.
 Our product team has been working diligently to resolve the issues we’ve been experiencing and anticipates releasing a substantial fix very soon.

-In the meantime, I encourage you to reach out to me at stephen@xyz.io, or your designated customer experience manager to explore how we can rectify this situation.
-Just know that your feedback is extremely important to us and that we want to make sure future product updates will address this to prevent other issues from arising.
+In the meantime, I encourage you to reach out to me at mara@xyz.io, or your designated customer experience manager, to explore how we can further solve this situation.
+We want you to know that your feedback is extremely important to us and that we want to make sure future product updates will address this.

 Hoping to hear from you soon.